 Whether you are suing for an unfair dismissal or workplace abuse, you need to get a lawyer who has a clear vision of the case.
 He should predict the outcome before you even go to court.
 He should be able to take all the pieces of the case, put them together and present a clear picture to the jury.

 5. Does He Have His Own Law Firm?

 A good employment attorney needs to be a leader.
 He should be able to lead a team perfectly, be organized and practice assertion in his roles.
 Someone who does not have these traits will easily crumble to pressure from the defense lawyers.
 Your case will crumble with him too.
 Ensure the lawyer you are about to choose has his law firm or has managed a team before.

 6. What is His Greatest Achievement?

 The previous achievements of the lawyer will predict the final outcome of your case.
 If your lawyer has a track record of producing million-dollar verdicts and settlements repeatedly, wouldn’t you hire him as opposed to someone who settles cases worth $5,000 just once?
 What I am saying is: make sure your lawyer has an impressive track record of closing cases with good compensations.
-There are resources available at Whitten & Lublin if you want more information.

 7. How Much Does He Charge?